 The librarian scanned her books a little slower than she did the rest of the students.

-Even the creepy old janitor, who the children had given the nickname “Old Man Frankenstein” due to his limp leg that dragged behind him as he walked, seem to stare at Stacey deeply whenever they crossed paths.
+Even the creepy old janitor, who the children had given the nickname “Old Man Frankenstein”, due to his limp leg that dragged behind him as he walked, seemed to stare at Stacey deeply whenever they crossed paths.

 And she could read their thoughts.
 They were all the same.
 That’s the girl who had an abortion.

 But it was on a cold, snowy day in February that a series of events were put in motion that would change the lives of everyone at St.Mary’s forever.

 The day started out quieter than most.
 Due to the blizzard outside, many of the students had decided to stay home, wrapped in a warm blanket, sipping hot chocolate and letting thoughts of tests and grades take a backseat to the pleasures of daytime television.
 But in the hallways of St.Mary’s, those who were forced to attend their classes that day did so with heavy feet and little patients.

 Stacey walked toward her chemistry class, her books close to her chest and her eyes on the floor.
 This way she could protect her books from being swatted at while avoiding the rows of eyeballs lit up on each side of her like lights on an airport runway.

 If Stacey had been looking straight ahead, she may have seen the three girls approaching with Stacey dead in their sights.
 It was Tori, honor student and captain of the senior girls’ volleyball team, and her sidekicks: Sarah and Veronica.
 Knowing how the girls felt about her, Stacey would have perhaps avoided the brash shoulder that came her way when Tori blew past.

 Stacey’s books fell to the floor.
 A group of kids, boy and girl alike, started to gather around them with grins on their faces.
 Sarah and Veronica were showing teeth.
 Stacey kept her eyes on the floor, knelt down and started to pick up her books.